How to put binding on a guitar?

 What are the benefits of binding your guitar?

-The edges are often exposed to injuries and are the most vulnerable part of the guitar.
-With binding, the instrument will be more resistant to hits and scratches.
-The binding is made of a harder and stronger material than the guitar’s body, and that’s why it is such an excellent protection.
+Guitar binding provides extra protection making the instrument more resistant to hits and scratches.
+The binding is made of a harder and stronger material than the guitar’s body, and that’s why it is such an excellent protector.

-When it is bounded, the neck of the guitar becomes much smoother.
-This creates a nice feeling when you play and slide your hand over it.
+Guitar binding gives a nice feel while playing because the neck of the guitar becomes much smoother.
+I love the sensation when I play and slide my hand over it.

-The binding affects the instrument’s price depending on the used materials and the building time.
-That’s why bound guitars are always more expensive.
+The bound guitars are always more expensive because the price depends on the used materials and the building time.

-We know we’ve already mentioned it, but we can’t help but repeat it as a significant advantage that binding brings.
+We know we’ve already mentioned that guitar binding improves the guitar’s appearance, but we can’t help but repeat it as a significant advantage that binding brings.

-With it, you can make your cheap guitar look like a luxury one.
+With binding, you can make your cheap guitar look like a luxury one.
 You can choose from different colors and materials and add your own personal touch.

 guitar binding